HGVSOLUTIONS.COM – QUICK START

 You need to repeat the

-above steps from 'Warn when near POI'
+above steps from 'Warn when near POI' and

 set warnings for both of the other Low Bridge POIs.
 The only difference will be